My 8-year old son, Holden, was really looking forward to practicing his Spanish with the Starter Set 1 by Foreign Languages for Kids by Kids.

 In speaking with the vendor, I learned that hopefully in the fall, they plan to give access to online quizzes for purchasers of the physical Starter Set 1.
 Currently, the quizzes are only available to online subscribers.
 I’m looking forward to assessing Holden’s learning with those online quizzes!

 Overall, I’m very impressed with this program.
 The vocabulary is extensive, and learning the language is fun!
-We found ourselves using the vocabuDSCF4684lary words throughout our day, reinforcing what we’d learned.
+We found ourselves using the vocabulary words throughout our day, reinforcing what we’d learned.
 I love the suggested lesson plans, which provide me with an open-and-go curriculum.
 I also love that the videos are funny, and since we have been doing the recommended two lessons per week, the repetition of the videos does not become too monotonous.
 Also, the amount of time that Holden is required to sit is relatively short, which is important for him.
 The activities get him moving around from place to place, watching a video, placing stickers around the room, moving to the table to do a workbook page, or spreading out on the floor with a fun card game.

 If you’re looking for a fun, interactive Spanish curriculum that doesn’t feel too heavy, then give this a try and see for yourself how well it works!